SAKryukov/dotnet-solution-structure/articles/article0.md

 }
 ```

 The code for [`GetObject`](#code-get-object) and [`TypeKey`](#code-type-key) is a bit simplified.
-In the source code, one can find a bit more complicated experimantal code with additional data type and parameters, indicating what to use for the type identification.
+In the source code, one can find a bit more complicated experimental code with additional data type and parameters, indicating what to use for the type identification.

-Let's see: this class transparenly passes an instance of its property `TargetType`.
-It can be defined in XAML in one of the two ways: as a property or a contructor parameter of the `TypeExtension` syntax, `<my:Detail x:Key="{e:TypeKey TargetType=my:Detail}"/>` or `<my:Detail x:Key="{e:TypeKey my:Detail}"/>`, correspondently.
-Here `my:Detail` refers to a data class `My.Detail`.
+Let's see: this class transparently passes an instance of its property `TargetType`.
+It can be defined in XAML in one of two ways: as a property or a constructor parameter of the `TypeExtension` syntax, `<my:Detail x:Key="{e:TypeKey TargetType=my:Detail}"/>` or `<my:Detail x:Key="{e:TypeKey my:Detail}"/>`, correspondently.
+Here, `my:Detail` refers to a data class `My.Detail`.
 Let's look at the entire XAML sample:

 ```{lang=XML}
 &lt;FrameworkContentElement x:Class="My.MultiObjectDataSource"